-Below is a link to a brochure that more fully explains The Bridge Project.
+Below is a link to a brochure that more fully explains The Bridge Project and who qualifies.
 Also linked is The Bridge Project application and the consent form, which must be completed together and returned to the address at the bottom of the application.

 School 2 Work